andrewharvey/nsw-parishmaps-scraper/README.md

 format.
 The GDAL library can read these MrSID files when combined with the libraries provided by the vendor.
 Refer to [the instructions](http://trac.osgeo.org/gdal/wiki/MrSID).

+# Dependencies
+To run these script you will require the following (Debian package names listed)

+    libswitch-perl, libhtml-tableextract-perl, wget, make

 # Special Request to the NSW Department of Lands
 Please release all these map photographs and collection metadata under a free license.
 You already make them available through your website for zero change,